Modular policy tool for faster eligibility matching

 "I once gave someone the wrong info.
 Now I double-check every single time."

-I transformed recurring user pain points, such as disjointed inputs, loosely defined rules, and policy mismatches, into a modular system designed for speed and accuracy during live support calls.
+I transformed recurring pain points into a modular system designed for speed and accuracy during live support calls.

 Guided Rule Builder

-Combined eligibility rules into one structured form to prevent jumping between tabs or interpreting vague logic manually
+Combined eligibility rules into one structured form to prevent jumping between tabs or interpreting unclear logic manually

 Smart Policy Filter

-Let advocates instantly filter applicable policies using defined criteria, instead of combing through fragmented spreadsheets
+Let advocates instantly filter applicable policies using defined criteria, instead of combing through spreadsheets

 Live Validation Alerts